EXHIBITION PERIOD: 14 October - 12 January

 NOTABLE PROJECTS IN COPENHAGEN

-Each and every one of them reveals how Denmark's architectural tradition has evolved in recent years, creating towns and cities, public spaces and buildings, which improve our quality of life in the most outstanding way.
-In addition to Nørreport Station, Israels Plads and the new Nordhavn, the exhibition will focus on the likes of the Red Cross Volunteer House, Forfatterhuset Kindergarten, Tingbjerg Culture House, the Library on Rentemestervej, the Prinsessegade Children's Village, Krøyers Plads, the transformation of the old DLG silo in Nordhavn, Denmark's new Rock Museum etc.
+Each and every one of them revealed how Denmark's architectural tradition has evolved in recent years, creating towns and cities, public spaces and buildings, which improve our quality of life in the most outstanding way.
+In addition to Nørreport Station, Israels Plads and the new Nordhavn, the exhibition focused on the likes of the Red Cross Volunteer House, Forfatterhuset Kindergarten, Tingbjerg Culture House, the Library on Rentemestervej, the Prinsessegade Children's Village, Krøyers Plads, the transformation of the old DLG silo in Nordhavn, Denmark's new Rock Museum etc.

-DISCOVER ARCHITECTURE AT CLOSE QUARTERS
+ARCHITECTURE AT CLOSE QUARTERS

 Photo: Nørreport Station, Rasmus Hjortshøj